Layne worked as a wildlife rehabilitator and medical intern for several years before becoming a licensed veterinary technician (LVT).

 If the baby bird is mobile and you do not have a spare bird cage (sanitized!), you can bird-proof a room.
 You can use an empty closet, a walk-in shower, or a small room to enclose the baby.
 You need to bird-proof this room—that means removing anything that the baby can injure itself on or in (close toilet lids to prevent them from drowning!).
 Also remove anything the baby can get caught on.

-How to Keep a Baby Bird Warm at Night
+How to Keep a Baby Bird Warm Overnight

 Heating pads are tricky and should only be used if you have experience with young.
 In wildlife rehabilitation, we use heating pads and even incubators (sometimes) for hatchlings, nestlings, and fledglings.
-Generally, we will run a heating pad on low and have a shoebox and a towel on top of the pad.
+There isn't a particular bird heating pad that we use.
+Generally, we will run a standard heating pad on low and have a shoebox and a towel on top of the pad.

 Note: You can cause thermal burns, overheat a fledging, and seriously injure and wound a baby bird if you are unsure of what you are doing with heat!